pengwangucla/DOC/README.md

 To download the full pre-computed orientation maps and edge maps for PIOD, you may down load from [here](https://drive.google.com/file/d/0B7DaWBKShuMBdWV3NzVyd0pGZjA/view?usp=sharing) and unzip it under the output folder to view all the occlusion edges.

 For BSDS, the results and models are sitll under cleaning and will be released later.
-(But you may use our released code to retrain, tune in order to get the results)
+(But you may use our released code to retrain from the converted orientation representation of the BSDS ownership data [here](https://drive.google.com/open?id=0B7DaWBKShuMBd3Z0Vmk3UkZxcUU), tune in order to get the results)

 ### Training